foundry-rs/foundry/cli/README.md

     -r, --remappings <remappings>...                         the remappings
         --remappings-env <remappings-env>                     [env: DAPP_REMAPPINGS=]
         --root <root>
-            the project's root path, default being the current directory
+            the project's root path, default being the current working directory

         --sender <sender>
             the address which will be executing all tests [env: DAPP_TEST_ADDRESS=]  [default: